 Kraft, Michael E. and Furlong, Scott R.

-Morgann Means is a doctoral candidate in the Department of Political Science at Colorado State University.
-Morgann’s research interests focus on municipal sustainability with a particular emphasis on explaining why there is variance in how sustainability is defined among U.S. cities.
-Her research also explores the role of citizen participation, as well as the impact of natural and industrial disasters, on sustainability policy at the local level.
+Morgann received her B.A. in political science from Colorado Mesa University (formerly Mesa State College) and completed her M.A. in political science at Colorado State University.
+As a doctoral candidate, Morgann’s research primarily focuses on sustainable cities in the U.S. with an emphasis on explaining why there is variance in how sustainability is defined and practiced.
+Her research explores the role of citizen participation in sustainable communities, as well as the impact of natural disaster vulnerability on sustainability policy at the municipal level.